War3Evo/War3Source-EVO/README.md

 - [x] TF2 is working. (done on 9/15/2022)
 - [ ] CSGO is being looked at
+---[x] War3Source CORE fixed
+---[  ] Checking each race for errors
+---[  ] Checking each addon for errors
 - [ ] CS:S is next on list
 - [ ] FOF is last to be looked at